vladkinoman/just-my-notes/README.md

 This folder primarily contains all my notes collected while reading various books and comics.

+## cinema

+Notes on the process of filmmaking, video essays, etc. There is also my own rating system here, which I use to rank movies on IMDb.

 ## computer-science

 This folder contains primarily all my notes collected during my university studies in Computer Science and courses on [coursera.org](coursera.org).